Visitor Restrictions, Screening Processes and Safety Precautions

 Screening and Other Precautions

-- The hospital is screening all employees, visitor and patients at all hospital
+- The hospital is screening all employees, visitors and patients at all hospital

 entrances for symptoms of COVID-19.
 Anyone who does not pass the screening